Fields of the Nephilim: Legacy

 In 2001, Nod and Paul Wright formed a new band, Last Rites.
 They released two full-length albums: Guided by Light (2001) and The Many Forms (2005).

-Pettitt performed in The Eden House and NFD.
+Tony Pettitt was a member of The Eden House and NFD.

 Cian Houchin has performed and recorded albums as the frontman for Saints of Eden.

-Fields of the Nephilim inspired a number of other bands, including Watain and Katatonia.
+Fields of the Nephilim have been cited as an influence by musicians including Watain, Katatonia, Gatecreeper, Enslaved, Harald Nævdal of Immortal and Old Funeral, Nergal of Behemoth and Mille Petrozza of Kreator.

 Parody

 From 1988, during the band's period of mainstream attention following the release of Dawnrazor and Psychonaut, the music newspaper Melody Maker published various spoof articles about the band.
-This culminated in a regular feature called The Nod Corner, which purported to be written by Nephilim drummer Nod Wright and which took a satirical view on the band's baleful and dramatic image, usually portraying McCoy as a prima donna who exploited and bullied Nod.
+This culminated in a regular feature called The Nod Corner, which purported to be written by Nephilim drummer Nod Wright and which took a satirical view of the band's baleful and dramatic image, usually portraying McCoy as a prima donna who exploited and bullied Nod.
 Wright appeared to take the spoof graciously.